They define the scope of your store

 Up to 10 menu items

-In my experience, you can usually fit up to 10 categories in the menu, but less is more.
-More than 10 items becomes overwhelming.
-Around 3-7 category menu items is best.
+In my experience, you can fit up to 10 categories in the menu, but less is more.
+10 items become overwhelming.
+It’s best to have 3 -7 menu items.
 If you have too many, show the best selling ones and have a ‘More’ menu item for the rest.

 Other important pages besides categories